 Public and Patients

-ICODA has been set up to support research that will lead to tangible health impact, and to benefit patients and the public by improving the understanding of COVID-19 and speeding up identification of ways to prevent and treat the disease.
+ICODA was set up to support research that led to tangible health impact, and to benefit patients and the public by improving the understanding of COVID-19 and by speeding up identification of ways to prevent and treat the disease.

 Bella Starling, BSc, Dip, PhD